Pirates vs. Brewers Player Props Betting Odds

 Santana Stats

-- Santana hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .400 with a double, two home runs, two walks and five RBI.
+- Santana hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .455 with three doubles, three home runs and six RBI.

 Santana Recent Games